Skip to main content

 Technical Analysis

-CVE-2026-1381 is a stored Cross-Site Scripting (XSS) vulnerability classified under CWE-79, found in the Order Minimum/Maximum Amount Limits for WooCommerce plugin developed by wpcodefactory.
-This vulnerability exists in all versions up to and including 4.6.8 due to insufficient input sanitization and output escaping in the plugin's settings interface.
-Authenticated users with Shop Manager-level permissions or higher can exploit this flaw by injecting arbitrary JavaScript code into plugin configuration fields.
-These scripts are then stored and executed whenever any user accesses the affected pages, potentially leading to session hijacking, privilege escalation, or unauthorized actions within the WordPress multi-site environment.
-The vulnerability is limited to multi-site WordPress installations or those where the unfiltered_html capability is disabled, which restricts the ability to insert raw HTML.
-The CVSS 3.1 score of 4.4 reflects a medium severity rating, with network attack vector, high attack complexity, and required privileges.
-No user interaction is needed for the malicious script to execute once injected, and the vulnerability impacts confidentiality and integrity but not availability.
-No public exploits have been reported yet, but the risk remains significant due to the widespread use of WooCommerce and the plugin in e-commerce contexts.
+CVE-2026-1381 is a stored cross-site scripting vulnerability identified in the Order Minimum/Maximum Amount Limits for WooCommerce plugin for WordPress, affecting all versions up to and including 4.6.8.
+The root cause is improper neutralization of input during web page generation (CWE-79), where the plugin fails to adequately sanitize and escape user-supplied input in its settings interface.
+This flaw allows authenticated attackers with Shop Manager-level permissions or higher to inject arbitrary JavaScript code into plugin settings.
+Because these scripts are stored persistently, they execute whenever any user accesses the affected pages, leading to potential session hijacking, privilege escalation, or unauthorized actions.
+The vulnerability specifically impacts multisite WordPress installations or those where the unfiltered_html capability is disabled, limiting the scope but increasing risk in complex environments.
+The CVSS 3.1 base score of 4.4 indicates medium severity, with network attack vector, high attack complexity, and required privileges.
+No public exploits have been reported yet, but the vulnerability poses a significant risk to organizations relying on this plugin in multisite contexts.

 Potential Impact